-- BAC units are typically installed immediately after shipment and many operate year round.
-However, if the unit is to be stored for a prolonged period of time either before or after installation, certain precautions should be observed, as outlined in "Unit Operation and Storage" on page 4. - Mechanical and operational methods must be employed to protect these products against damage and/or reduced effectiveness due to possible freeze-up.
-Please refer to www.BaltimoreAircoil.com or contact your local BAC Representative for recommended protection alternatives. - The basin heater is not designed to prevent icing during unit operation. - The heater control panel temperature/low level control can only be used with the supplied combination temperature/liquid level sensor probe. - For the stand alone BAC heater control panel, Do not operate the system unattended or for extended periods of time during test mode (resistor across terminals T1 and T2).
-Operation in water temperatures above 45°F (7.2°C) could damage the unit. - For heater control panels, do not operate the system unattended or for extended periods of time with terminals G1-G2 jumpered.
-A low liquid level condition could occur, and the system will not shut off which could result in damage to the heater and unit. - Check to ensure the controls for the fan motor are set to allow a maximum of six on-off cycles per hour to prevent motor overload. - With a switching frequency of 2.5 kHz, the line lead length cannot exceed 100 feet.
-If the switching frequency is higher that 2.5 kHz and/or the line lead length exceeds 100 feet, a dV/dT output filter is recommended to protect the motor. - For fan motors controlled with VFDs, when reversing the direction of fan rotation, allow the fan to come to a complete stop before restarting the motor. - Only lubricate the bearings with one of the compatible water resistant greases listed on page 14. - Do not use steam or high pressure water to clean PVC eliminators or materials other than steel. - Spray system pressure greater than 10.0 psig may cause damage to the distribution system. - Never use chloride or chlorine based solvents such as bleach or muriatic (hydrochloric) acid to clean stainless steel.
-It is important to rinse the surface with warm water and wipe with a dry cloth after cleaning.
+- BAC units are typically installed immediately after shipment, and many operate year-round.
+However, if the unit is to be stored for a prolonged period either before or after installation, certain precautions should be observed, as outlined in section Prolonged Outdoor Storage on Page 16. - Spray system pressure greater than 10.0 psig may cause damage to the distribution system. - Check to ensure the controls for the fan motor are set to allow a maximum of six on-off cycles per hour to prevent motor overload. - Covering the unit with a clear plastic tarpaulin during storage can trap heat inside the unit and cause damage to the PVC components.
+If units must be covered during storage, an opaque, reflective tarp with vents should be used. - Do not use steam or high-pressure water to clean PVC eliminators or materials other than steel. - Never use chloride or chlorine-based solvents such as bleach or muriatic (hydrochloric) acid to clean stainless steel.
+It is important to rinse the surface with warm water and wipe with a dry cloth after cleaning. - Mechanical and operational methods must be employed to protect these products against damage and/or reduced effectiveness due to possible freeze-up.
+Please refer to BaltimoreAircoil.com or contact your local BAC Representative for recommended protection alternatives. - The basin heater is not designed to prevent icing during unit operation. - The stand alone BAC heater control panel temperature/low level control can only be used with the supplied combination temperature/liquid level sensor probe. - For the stand alone BAC heater control panel, Do not operate the system unattended or for extended periods of time during test mode (resistor across terminals T1 and T2).
+Operation in water temperatures above 45°F (7.2°C) could damage the unit. - For the stand alone BAC heater control panel, do not operate the system unattended or for extended periods of time with terminals G1-G2 jumpered.
+A low liquid level condition could occur, and the system will not shut off which could result in damage to the heater and unit. - For a unit with a VFD, with a switching frequency of 2.5 kHz, the line lead length cannot exceed 100 feet.
+If the switching frequency is higher than 2.5 kHz and/or the line lead length exceeds 100 feet, a dV/dT output filter is recommended to protect the motor.
+Since the switching frequency and maximum line length requirements vary between VFD and motor suppliers, contact your local BAC Representative to determine if a dV/dT filter is required.
+For fan motors controlled with VFDs, when reversing the direction of fan rotation, allow the fan to come to a complete stop before restarting the motor. - For fan motors controlled with VFDs, when reversing the direction of fan rotation, allow the fan to come to a complete stop before restarting the motor.